VOLTTRON/volttron/README.md

 **Using Shovel Plugin**

-In RabbitMQ based VOLTTRON, forwarder and data mover agents will be replaced by shovels to send or receive remote pubsub messages.
+In RabbitMQ based VOLTTRON, forwarder and data puller agents will be replaced by shovels to send or receive remote pubsub messages.
 Shovel behaves like a well written client application that connects to its source ( can be local or remote ) and destination ( can be local or remote instance ), reads and writes messages, and copes with connection failures.
-In case of shovel, apart from configuring the hostname, port and virtual host of the remote instance, we will also have to provide list of topics that we want to forward to remote instance.
+In case of shovel, apart from configuring the hostname, port and virtual host of the remote instance, we will also have to provide list of topics that we want to forward to remote instance and associated publisher agent identities.
 Shovels can also be used for remote RPC communication in which case we would have to create shovel in both the instances, one to send the RPC request and other to send the response back.

 Following are the steps to create Shovel for multi-platform pubsub communication.